Taxation in California: Software electronically transmitted to customers

 According to Regulation 1502, the sale of noncustom (canned) software to customers who download the software from a server is generally not subject to sales tax because the transaction does not involve tangible personal property.
 However, if the customer is provided a copy of the software on a physical storage medium such as a CD-ROM or a DVD, the entire transaction is generally subject to sales tax.
 Thus, a customer can generally avoid sales tax liability by purchasing a downloadable version of software instead of a physical version.
+While this exemption currently remains in place, legislative reforms (SB 122) establish sales and use tax applicability for SaaS and digital services beginning in 2027.

 Debate

-Critics of the current California sales tax system contend that it gives local governments an incentive to promote commercial development (through zoning and other regulations – otherwise known as "fiscalization of land use") over residential development, including the use of eminent domain condemnation proceedings to transfer real estate to higher sales tax generating businesses.
-Some claim that low-income families pay almost eight times more of their incomes in sales taxes than high-income families, making sales tax a regressive tax.
-Low-income families pay relatively little in income tax, leaving most of their income available to spend thus subject to sales taxes.
-It is also because people with higher incomes are able to save a larger portion of their income.
-However, since lower income families spend a higher portion of their income on groceries, states like California that exempt groceries from sales tax are not as regressive in the implementation of sales taxes.
+Critics of the current California sales tax system contend that it gives local governments an incentive to promote commercial development through zoning and other regulations (known as fiscalization of land use) over residential development, including the use of eminent domain condemnation proceedings to transfer real estate to higher sales tax generating businesses.